-- In .xml the attribute appears as a <name> element with the property's name but no <value> in an <attribute> section of the schema element. - In .mediawiki, the attribute name appears in curly braces in the element's specification line. - In either case presence of the property indicates true, and absence indicates false.
+- In .xml, appear as a <name> element with the property, but no <value> in an <attribute> section of the schema element. - In .mediawiki, the attribute has the {name} in the element's specification line. - In either case, presence of the property indicates true and absence indicates false.